Virtual and Augmented Reality Lab | NC State ISE

 Watch Chen’s Segment from PBS’s Sci NC

-Watch the Virtual Reality Team on The CW22
+Watch the VR Team on The CW22

 Dr. Karen Chen and her research team (Tyler Rose, Rebecca Ellis, and Ken Chen) talk with The CW22’s Bill LuMaye about their virtual and augmented reality research and the VR/AR Lab.